 Does Primal Diet Work?

 While this diet has similarities to the paleo diet due to the foods consumed and why they are consumed, there are some distinct differences.
-According to the paleo vs. the primal diet, paleo restricts the consumption of dairy while primal encourages dairy.
+According to the paleo vs. the primal diet, paleo restricts dairy consumption while primal encourages dairy.
 Paleo vs. the primal diet also differs in that you can not consume coffee on the paleo diet, but the primal diet coffee is fine.

-Once again while this diet has similarities to the keto diet in that carbohydrates should be restricted there are some differences.
-Primal diet vs. keto differ in how the diets work, the goal of keto is to bring the body to a state of ketosis for losing weight, and primal focuses on eating fresh, healthy, unprocessed foods to lose weight and overall health.
+Once again, while this diet has similarities to the keto diet, there are some differences in that carbohydrates should be restricted.
+Primal diet vs. keto differs in how the diets work.
+The goal of keto is to bring the body to a state of ketosis for losing weight, and primal focus on eating fresh, healthy, unprocessed foods to lose weight and overall health.

-Primal diet vs. keto also differ in how to follow the diets, keto is extremely restrictive, and you have to closely adhere to the foods consumed to reach ketosis, while primal does not restrict food portions only the types of foods consumed.
+Primal diet vs. keto also differ in how to follow the diets, keto is extremely restrictive, and you have to adhere to the foods consumed to reach ketosis closely.
+In contrast, primal does not restrict food portions, only the types of foods consumed.

 Details on Primal Diet and Weight Loss

-Primal Diet focuses on natural, unprocessed foods including lean meats, vegetables, fruits, and healthy fats as well as proper sleep and exercise, so individuals who choose to follow Primal Diet will help an individual lose weight if needed.
+Primal Diet focuses on natural, unprocessed foods, including lean meats, vegetables, fruits, healthy fats, and proper sleep and exercise, so individuals who choose to follow Primal Diet will help an individual lose weight if needed.

-The key to losing weight on Primal Diet is sticking to eating the healthy organic, unprocessed foods and staying away from unnecessary grains, carbohydrates, and foods high in saturated fats.
+The key to losing weight on Primal Diet is sticking to eating healthy organic, unprocessed foods, and staying away from unnecessary grains, carbohydrates, and foods high in saturated fats.